Felix-Zhenghao/paper-distillation/README.md

   1. How can we leverage failed demo during data augmentation?
 Should inspect why the generated demo may fail.
 This may be useful to learn representation of critical states through contrastive learning.

+### Data Scaling Laws in Imitation Learning for Robotic Manipulation

+> Lin, F., Hu, Y., Sheng, P., Wen, C., You, J., & Gao, Y. (2024).
+Data Scaling Laws in Imitation Learning for Robotic Manipulation. _arXiv preprint arXiv:2410.18647_.

+- Takeaways
+  - The biggest bottleneck of the UMI data collection system is that it uses SLAM to track the camera pose.
+Therefore, lack of visual features or large objects obstructing the camera's view can lead to invalid UMI data.
+  - Object and environment variety matters.
+Data quantity only needs to achieve a certain threshold.
+  - Dividing big tasks into small subtasks can be useful for reward crafting.

+### Rekep: Spatio-temporal reasoning of relational keypoint constraints for robotic manipulation

+> Huang, W., Wang, C., Li, Y., Zhang, R., & Fei-Fei, L. (2024).
+Rekep: Spatio-temporal reasoning of relational keypoint constraints for robotic manipulation. _arXiv preprint arXiv:2409.01652_.

+- Main idea: ReKep tries to solve manipulation task by: 1. getting several 'keypoints' related to the task in the environment; 2. formulating the requirements for the success of the task as constraints of the relation between keypoints; 3. solving end-effector pose of robot
+- Keypoint extraction.
+Use DINOv2 + SAM to extract keypoints of a task.
+For instance, for the task of grasping a teapot and pouring water into a cup, the keypoint is teapot handler + teapot spout + cup position.
+- Manipulation task success requirements as constraints between keypoints.
+Still take tea pouring as an example.
+This task can be split into three subtasks: grasp the teapot; align the teapot spout right above the cup + pour.
+The keypoint constraints of the three subtasks are: the robot eef position should be close enough to the teapot handler (constraint between eef and keypoint 1); the teapot spout should be right above the cup position (constraint between keypoint 2 and 3); the line between the teapot handler and the spout should be rotated to enough angle so that the water can be poured out (constraint between keypoint 1 and 3, need to be satisfied to make the subtask considered done, so called '**subgoal constraint**'), and the eef should always hold the teapot handler during pouring (constraint between eef and keypoint 1, need to be satisfied during the subtask so called '**path constraint**').
+- Constraint formulation.
+Use keypoint visualized in the image + prompt feeding VLM to get constraints implemented in python.
+The interface is `def constraint(end_effector, keypoints)`.
+- Motion planning.
+First solve the subgoal eef, that is, find the eef pose so that the 'subgoal constraint' can be satisfied.
+Then solve the eef trajectory to achieve the subgoal eef so that the 'path constraints' and other collision-avoidance constraints can be satisfied.
+- My takeaway and utility

+  - Relationship between points can used to specify complicated 3-D things.
+For instance, mean value of some points can be used to specify a position of something; several keypoints together can be used to specify a surface. **MimicGen currently can't generate deformable object manipulation demo.
+Is it possible to do so by using several points as the 'relative object'**?
+  - A lot of collision-avoidance and point tracking methods/packages are introduced in the A.8 appendix and [github repo](https://github.com/huangwl18/ReKep?tab=readme-ov-file#real-world-deployment).
+  - **The biggest limitation, IMO, is that the low-level control policy given the keypoints are not very good.
+The keypoints extraction + constraint generation pipeline is very good**.
+The next thing is how to get a good low level control policy.
+MimicGen and imitation learning can be considered joining the pipeline!!!!

 # Fundamental Research of AI

 ### Were RNNs All We Needed?